THE

 SOPHIE tait & JOSH chatterton

-Sophie Tait and Josh Chatterton joined the team in 2021 as research interns and helped collect data throughout Yorkshire for The British Carnivore Project.
+Sophie Tait and Josh Chatterton (BSc Students) joined the team in 2021 as BSc students from the University of Hull and helped collect data throughout Yorkshire for The British Carnivore Project.
 Sophie completed her BSc dissertation with us, looking at the effects of urbanisation on wild fox and badger neophobia and exploration.
-She recently returned to do a fully-funded MSc at the University of Hull, with me as her supervisor, and will investigate how to use artificial intelligence to code fox behaviour from our trail cameras, which will hopefully make data analysis a whole lot easier!
+She returned in 2023 to do a fully-funded MSc with the Data Science, AI & Modelling Centre at the University of Hull, with me as her supervisor, to explore ways of using artificial intelligence to code wild carnivore behaviour from our trail cameras.
+We hope her findings will help make future data analysis a whole lot easier for the team!

 LOUISE grunNill